NSCA CPT Study Guide

 Contraindications

-Exercises that are contradicted include the activities that increase thoracic pressure.
-These decrease blood flow to the heart and therefore will decrease the cardiac output.
+Exercises that are contradicted include activities that increase thoracic pressure.
+These decrease blood flow to the heart and decrease cardiac output.

 Safe Exercise

-Safe things are things like free weights, weight machines, body weight, or elastic bands.
+Safe things include free weights, weight machines, body weights, or elastic bands.
 Aerobic exercise and circuit weight training are also allowed.

 Exercise Guidelines for Clients With Hypertension